Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

-This document describes the basic beliefs, commitments, and expectations of the Superintendent of Schools and leadership staff of Edmonton Public Schools about our work; the work of other staff in the District; our students, their parents, and the community; about the way we view each other, and the organization.
+This document describes the basic beliefs, commitments, and expectations of the Superintendent of Schools and leadership staff of Edmonton Public Schools about our work; the work of other staff in the Division; our students, their parents, and the community; about the way we view each other, and the organization.
 These allow us to achieve what needs to be achieved.

 About Our Work

 We define our work as:

 Actions teachers and principals take to ensure superb results from all students, and actions taken by all other staff to ensure support for the achievement of these superb results.

 Our vision is to achieve Superb Results From All Students, and we believe:

 We are focused on Supporting Teaching and Learning using the following expectations as a framework to employ in providing this support.

 As a service organization, we ensure that our practices, the staff's roles and responsibilities, the objective setting and planning system, our staff selection and training programs, and our monitoring and evaluation system, are aligned so that each is directed toward achieving the Mission, the District priorities, and district standards.

 Our communications are open.
 People can go to anyone in the Division for information.

 The crucial work of the Division is done by teachers in the classroom.
 Everyone else provides support to that work.